Overview

 15. Can someone who donates to a need come with the church to meet the family?

-16. What should be done with money leftover after we've met the need?
+16. What should be done with money left over after we've met the need?

 17. Can my church refund money to a donor if things don't work out?